mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 # Working with Bit Patterns in Clients Last Seen

-An powerful feature of the `clients_last_seen` methodology is that we can capture per-day usage information for the entire 28-day period that each row in the table describes.
+A powerful feature of the `clients_last_seen` methodology is that we can capture per-day usage information for the entire 28-day period that each row in the table describes.
 We encode usage information in "bit patterns" where the physical type of the field is a BigQuery 64-bit integer, but logically the integer